half-adder/half-adder.github.io/_posts/2016-11-23-pydeserialization.markdown

 Naive Implementation
 --------------------
-We can start with a naive way to just represent the classes we want.
+We can start with a naive way to just represent the classes we want, along with some basic (and quite ugly IMO) type checking.
+You really have to work in order to get make things type-checked in Python.

 {% highlight python %}